vygr/ChrysaLisp/docs/ENVIRONMENT.md

 If you want to look up the parent of an environment you can use `(penv)`, try typing `(tolist (penv (env)))` at the REPL prompt.
-I'm not going to print that here as it's way too big, but that's the boot environment that all Lisp processes have as their shared parent environment.
-It's populated via the `class/lisp/root.inc` file that's evaluated for every Lisp process launched.
+I'm not going to print that here as it's way too big, but that's the boot environment that all Lisp tasks have as their shared parent environment.
+It's populated via the `class/lisp/root.inc` file that's evaluated for every Lisp task launched.

 ### Function environments